hatemr/hatemr.github.io/_posts/2018-09-10-linear-regression.md

 ---
-title: Linear Regression
+Title: Linear Regression
-date: 2018-04-25 09:02
+Date: 2018-04-25 09:02
-author: Emile Hatem
+Author: Emile Hatem
-lang: en
+Lang: en
-tags: initial, pelican
+Tags: initial, pelican
-summary: Introduction to linear regression
+Summary: Introduction to linear regression
-image: images/CRA.png
+Image: images/CRA.png
 ---

 This introduces linear regression from an elementary point of view.
 Returning to the theoretical foundations helps since linear regression serves as a building block for more advanced techniques.